MikeBishop/http-layering/draft-bishop-http-layering.md

 to predict the length of requested actions limited the usefulness of pipelining.

-HTTP Multiplexing allowed the use of a single TCP connection to emit multiple requests, which the server could answer in any order.
-However, this was never broadly deployed because ###WHY NOT?###.
+SMUX {{w3c-smux}} allowed the use of a single TCP connection to carry multiple channels over which HTTP could be carried.
+This would permit the server to answer requests in any order.
+However, this was never broadly deployed.

 ### HTTP/1.1 over SCTP